RIDisbo Supported

 How Disbo Keeps Your Rhode Island Firm IOLTA Compliant

-Disbo's rules engine applies Rhode Island's specific IOLTA requirements — including Rhode Island Rules of Professional Conduct Rule 1.15 — automatically to every trust account transaction.
+Disbo's rules engine applies Rhode Island's specific IOLTA requirements — including Rhode Island Rules of Professional Conduct Rule 1.15; RI Supreme Court Rules Art.
+IV, Rule 2 — automatically to every trust account transaction.
 Stop managing compliance manually.
 Let Disbo enforce the rules so your team can focus on clients.

 Negative Balance Prevention